 These requirements allow for the following exemptions: medical reasons, religious beliefs, or philosophical/strong moral or ethical conviction.
 If your child is exempt from immunizations, he or she may be removed from school during an outbreak.

 Children in ALL GRADES

-Measles, Mumps, Rubella – 2 doses of Measles, 2 doses of Mumps and one dose of Rubella, given on or after the 1st birthday as an MMR.
-The second doses of Measles and Mumps are usually given as an MMR but may be Measles & Mumps only given at least one month after the first dose.
+- Measles, Mumps, Rubella – 2 doses of Measles, 2 doses of Mumps, and one dose of Rubella, given on or after the 1st birthday as an MMR.
+The second dose of Measles and Mumps are usually given as an MMR but may be Measles & Mumps only given at least one month after the first dose.

 STUDENTS ENTERING 7TH GRADE

-Tetanus, Diphthteria, and Accellular Pertussis (Tdap) - 1 dose given by the 1st day of 7th grade.
+- Tetanus, Diphtheria, and Acellular Pertussis (Tdap) - 1 dose given by the 1st day of 7th grade.

 REQUIRED HEALTH EXAMINATIONSWHEN TO KEEP YOUR CHILD HOME FROM SCHOOLCOMMUNICABLE DISEASESHEAD LICEMISCELLANEOUS INFORMATION

 Please notify the nurse in your child’s school in writing if you do not wish your child to receive the following oral medications if they visit the health office during the school year:

 - Tums or Maalox for upset stomach- One or two tablets every 2-4 hours PRN

 - Throat Lozenge- One lozenge as needed for cough/sore throat